-Crowned Heads, LLC is a premium cigar company committed to creating artisanal quality, boutique cigars distinguished by their excellent flavor, balance, and consistency.
-Founded by former CAO International, Inc. executive, Jon Huber, the company's rapid success is built on the belief that quality, pride, and integrity still matter.
+This premium cigar company is committed to creating artisanal quality, boutique cigars distinguished by their excellent flavor, balance, and consistency.
+Crowned Heads Cigars was founded by former CAO International, Inc. executive, Jon Huber, the company's rapid success is built on the belief that quality, pride, and integrity still matter.
 As Huber says, "We are not here to do it like everyone else.
 When the rules don't make sense to us, we carve our own path."

 If you characterize really good cigars as, "big, bold, and gutsy," say hello to Headley Grange cigars.
 This unique, medium-bodied blend rolled in an earthy Ecuadorian Sumatra wrapper is a real stunner that earned a spot in Cigar Aficionado Magazine's "25 Best Cigars of The Year 2012."
 Named for the 1795 poorhouse in Headley, East Hampshire, England, where bands like Led Zeppelin, among others, recorded during the 1960s and '70s, the Headley Grange flavor profile was actually inspired by the heavy, plodding, and ominous drums heard on Led Zep's "When The Levee Breaks."
 Incredibly smooth, sweet, and dominated by a rich woody flavors, these well-balanced and complex cigars offer an all-access pass, whatever your experience.